 Lastly, there are also several popular shops for traditional Indian garments, music shops with good CD collections on devotional and yoga music, religious books, gems and jewellery shops with semi-precious gemstones and unique religious and historical antiques at moderate prices.

 While the emphasis of our retreat will be on transformation, meditation, fasting, Ayurveda and Yoga, we are planning numerous outings to give you a good insight into Rishikesh’s many beautiful sights and its colourful history.
-We know the place and its surrounds well and will guide you along knowledgeably so that you can enjoy a perfect, hassle-free time.
+We know the place and its surroundings well and will guide you along knowledgeably so that you can enjoy a perfect, hassle-free time.

 Located in the foothills of the Himalayas in northern India, Rishikesh is known as the ‘Gateway to the Garhwal Himalayas’ and ‘Yoga Capital of the World’.